An Unconventional Path

 Entering the Craft Spirits Business

 The Keck family is attracted by what is happening in the craft spirits world and decides to enter the business.
 They make plans to open their own distillery with Brian as Master Distiller.
-All product will be organic with base ingredients coming from Mike Noonan’s farm.
+All product will be organic with base ingredients coming from Mike Noonan’s farm, organic growers in Klamath Basin, and organic growers in the Sacramento Valley.

 Naming the Distillery